commercetools/nodejs/docs/sdk/api/typescriptSdk.md

   .build()
 ```

-It is also important to note that we can also chain other middlewares or further configure the default client to suit the specific need of the client being built.
+It is also important to note that we can chain other middlewares or further configure the default client to suit the specific need of the client being built.

 Example

 ```typescript